romulobordezani/chuck-norris-facts/README.md

  Started with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

- Does **NOT** use any design system as Material Ui, Ant, Bootstrap or any similar to show some CSS skills 📱📺💻🖥 with all components `coded from  scratch` by me.

 ## On Github
 Available at [https://github.com/romulobordezani/chuck-norris-facts](https://github.com/romulobordezani/chuck-norris-facts), with all it's commits telling the whole developmet history, issues, bugs fixed and `Github actions`.